 FLEx's ultra-thin optical film can change the way the world sees things.

-FLEx has developed proprietary technologies to convert thin plastic film into an efficient and powerful light source for a wide range of applications, from the displays on our electronics to the light fixtures in our homes.
+FLEx has developed proprietary light guide technology to convert thin plastic film into an efficient and powerful light source for a wide range of applications, from the displays on our electronics to the light fixtures in our homes.

 How does it work?
 The technology inserts light into plastic films thinner than a piece of paper.
 It then radiates out precisely to where the film guides it.
-The technology uses off-the-shelf LEDs, which allows for an easy integration into existing form factors, while opening up the possibility for new and exciting form factors.
+Our LED light guide technology uses off-the-shelf LEDs, which allows for an easy integration into existing form factors, while opening up the possibility for new and exciting form factors.